 Opera in Downend

-What is it: Each session is a presentation with CD, or where possible DVD, of an opera, opera history or perhaps the works of a composer, with short musical illustrations and discussion on the work(s).
+What it is: Each session is a presentation with CD, or where possible DVD, of an opera, opera history or perhaps the works of a composer, with short musical illustrations and discussion on the work(s).

-When is it: Generally fortnightly on Wednesdays 10 am coffee (and very nice biscuits) for prompt 10.30 start and we finish by noon.
+When it is: Generally fortnightly on Wednesdays 10 am coffee (and very nice biscuits) for prompt 10.30 start and we finish by noon.

-Where is it: Castle Suite, Badminton Gardens, Beaufort Rd, Downend BS16 6UE
+Where it is: Castle Suite, Badminton Gardens, Beaufort Rd, Downend BS16 6UE

 We look at a wide range of opera from late 18th to early 20th century.
 The operas customarily chosen are often unfashionable or ones which for reasons of practicality such as requiring six tenors, having parts too risky to perform live, or impractical changes of scenery, are not often found in the repertoire of opera companies in the UK - but then we don't have to look at the box office take.
 However, the operas are always interesting and with attractive music and most of us learn something each time.
 The important thing is that we enjoy what we do.

-For further information or to contact the Group Leader, just click on 'send a message' above, see the latest Annual Bulletin or News Sheet, or send an email to the Groups Co-ordinator via the Contacts page.
+For further information or to contact the Group Convenor, just click on the pigeon 'send a message' link, see the latest Annual Bulletin or Newsletter, or send an email to the Groups Co-ordinator via the Contact Us page.